 Mac's girlfriend lived in New York, Gene ran into her at parties every now and again for quite a while after that.

-Little known fact, in high school on Long Island in the mid '80s, I knew a kid named Jesse Friendman, who later became the subject of a well-known and controversial documentary film.
-Nearly twenty years later, here in Vapid City, my friend Suzanne had a friend Diana who regularly hosted dinners at her house.
+Little known fact, in high school on Long Island in the mid '80s, I knew a kid named Jesse Friedman, who later became the subject of a well-known and controversial documentary film.
+Nearly twenty years later, here in Vapid City, 3000 miles away, my friend Suzanne introduced me to a friend, Diana, who regularly hosted dinners at her house.
 At one of them, the film was mentioned.
 It turned out Jesse's older brother Seth lived here in town, and Diana was friends with him.

 THE EVER-SHRINKING CIRCLE: Here in Vapid City, the circle gets even smaller.
 Besides the whole Allie-Michael L-Christopher-Mark Tong-Michael Melman all knowing each other thing mentioned in the first paragraph, there have been a million more coincidences just among my disparate circles of acquaintances here.
 Christine, the intermediary who got me my current apartment, was friends with a guy named Bob.
 Years later, Diana, who threw the dinners, also turned out to be friends with Bob.
 Michael L. Lives three doors down from Bob.